Home / Use Cases / Audiences / Families

 Removing one person isn't enough

-If you remove your own broker profile but leave your spouse's or teenager's in place, brokers can rebuild your record from the remaining household data.
-Complete protection requires covering every member — partial removal leaves the whole family re-discoverable.
+If you remove your own listing but leave your spouse's or teenager's in place, brokers can rebuild your record from the remaining household data.
+Cover every member, or partial removal leaves the whole family re-discoverable.

-Run a free scan to see how many broker sites list your family's personal information.
+Run a free scan to see how many places list your family's personal information.

 See family plans →